 The coastal landscape is an ever-changing environment.
 Painting it is an act of faith in the future as our impact on fragile ecosystems alters how we experience them.

-Her paint is applied in generous smears, slurps and splashes over expertly drawn, softer veils of underpainting.
-The clarity of the coastal air, its eddies and squalls feel part of her vision, described in the vigour of her brush strokes.
+Her paint is applied in generous smears and splashes over expertly drawn, softer veils of underpainting.
+The clarity of the coastal air, its eddies and squalls feel part of her vision, described in vigorous brush strokes.